Telefonica-Scientific-Research/FedEloquence/finetuned_adapters/multilingual/alpaca_cleaned/8c/salamandra-2b-instruct/early_stop/README.md

-Directory in which LoRA trained adapters are saved
+Directory in which trained adapters are saved